AngleProtocol/angle-docs/concepts/hedging-agents/README.md

 ![](../../.gitbook/assets/haexit.jpg)

-If a HA had an initial margin of 1 wETH USDC and a position size of 2 wETH, then with 0.3% transaction fees, the HA will get in wETH the current value of her perpetual according to the cash out formula above minus 0.3% of 2 wETH (the amount hedged at the open).
+If a HA had an initial margin of 1 wETH and a position size of 2 wETH, then with 0.3% transaction fees, the HA will get in wETH the current value of her perpetual according to the cash out formula above minus 0.3% of 2 wETH (the amount hedged at the opening).

 ### Fees To Add or Remove Margin